regeto/comics-crawler/sources/README.txt

 Here is how the dicts should look:

 Required arguments:
      url -- url to the series.
 If possible, a series overview page that links to all the chapters.

 Optional arguments:
-dir -- (str) directory to download to. force -- (bool) download even if the chapter already exists oneshot --(bool) if this is a oneshot (only has one chapter).
+     dir -- (str)  directory to download to. force -- (bool) download even if the chapter already exists oneshot -- (bool) if this is a oneshot (only has one chapter).
 Oneshots will be saved directly into the series folder. webcomic -- (bool) if this is a webcomic (only one page per 'chapter').
 Webcomics will not be split into folders per chapter.

 If you don't know python, don't worry.
 Just copy-paste this entry once per series into the respective sources file and edit the values to suit your needs.
 You can ignore everything following the # character, it will not be computed.

     dict(
-    url="placeholder", # url to the series
+        url="", # url to the series
-    dir="", # folder where this series will be downloaded to, optional force=False, # (True)/False, optional
+        dir="", # folder where this series will be downloaded to, optional force=False, # true/False, optional
-    oneshot=False, # (True)/False, optional
+        oneshot=False, # true/False, optional
-    webcomic=False, # (True)/False, optional
+        webcomic=False, # true/False, optional
     ),